brisbanemakerspace/bms-wiki/bylaws/coc.md

 * Any illegal activity

 ## Confidentiality & Privacy
 Sometimes times you may learn about confidential or private information in the course of being a member.
 Any personal information, or information that may be sensitive/confidential in nature should never be shared without explicit consent.
-Doing so may be illegal, immoral, or even put the organisation at risk of not getting a grant.
+Doing so may be illegal, immoral, or even put the organisation at risk.

 Examples of information that should not be shared without explicit consent:
 * Details in an application for a grant